reflectoring/reflectoring.github.io/content/blog/2024/2024-02-24-quick-sort-in-kotlin.md

 date: 2024-02-27 00:00:00 +1100
 authors: [ezra]
 excerpt: "In this tutorial, we'll discuss quick sort algorithm"
-image: images/stock/0118-keyboard-1200x628-branded.jpg
+image: images/stock/0135-sorted-1200x628-branded.jpg
-url: quick-sort-algorithm-in-kotlin
+url: quick-sort-in-kotlin
 ---

-## Introduction
 Sorting is a fundamental operation in computer science and Quick Sort stands out as one of the most efficient sorting algorithms.
 In this blog, we will explore the Quick Sort algorithm in Kotlin, understanding its principles, implementation and performance characteristics.
 Quick Sort's elegance lies in its divide-and-conquer strategy making it a go-to choice for efficient sorting in various applications.

 ## Quick Sort Overview
 Quick Sort follows the divide-and-conquer paradigm, breaking down the sorting process into three main steps: partitioning, sorting and combining.

-`Partitioning`
+### Partitioning

-The algorithm selects a pivot element from the array.
-Rearranges the array elements such that elements smaller than the pivot are on the left, and elements greater are on the right.
+The algorithm selects a pivot element from the array and rearranges the array elements so that elements smaller than the pivot element are on the left, and elements greater are on the right.
-The pivot is now in its final sorted position.
+The pivot element is now in its final sorted position.

-`Sorting`
+### Sorting

-The algorithm recursively applies the same process to the subarrays on the left and right of the pivot.
+The algorithm now recursively applies the same process to the sub-arrays on the left and right of the initial pivot element.
-Each recursive call involves selecting a new pivot and partitioning the subarray.
+Each recursive call involves selecting a new pivot element and partitioning the sub-array around it.

-`Combining`
+### Combining

-The sorted subarrays are combined to produce the final sorted array.
+The sorted sub-arrays are combined to produce the final sorted array.

-Quick Sort Implementation:
+## Implementation in Kotlin

+Let's take a look at an implementation in Kotlin:

 ```kotlin
 fun quickSort(arr: IntArray, low: Int, high: Int) {